 When you invest in new machinery, you do so for specific reasons.
 Is your factory safer?
 Is your production line faster?
 Are you more precise?
 Is there less wastage?
 These are important benefits and powerful messages when used in any of your marketing material.

-If you undertake digital transformation, you must include a digital marketing plan.
+If you undertake digital transformation, you must include a communications plan.
 It’s not just your business that is undergoing digital transformation, your sales funnel is also being transformed.